The Basics

 How do I add a transcript-recognized minor/certificate to my degree?

 Each minor and certificate offered by the university has its own website with information about application requirements and procedures.
 After a student has applied and been accepted, they will be prompted via SAN to contact their academic advisor so the minor or transcript can be added to their degree profile.
 Minors and certificates become active on the 20th class day of each semester.
-In order for an attached minor or certificate to improve a student’s registration time or enable a student to register for restricted courses, it must be attached and in effect by the 20th class day of the semester.
+For an attached minor or certificate to improve a student’s registration time or enable a student to register for restricted courses, it must be attached and in effect by the 20th class day of the semester.

 Students should contact their advisor, who will then initiate a petition for the field of study to be active on the student’s degree audit.